defgsus/ufa/README.md

 In firefox go to `about:debugging`, select *This Firefox* and browse for the [manifest.json](manifest.json).

+Or permanently install a signed package from the [dist/firefox/](dist/firefox) folder by clicking the gear icon on the `about:addons` page.

 It's submitted for listing on [addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/%C3%BCberwachung-f%C3%BCr-alle/) but got rejected with the elaborate comment *"Spam content"*.